HugoPhibbs/COSC326_Individual/src/date_parser/README.md

 ```

 ## Traditional Compilation and Running
-- Navigate to the directory with the code using:
+- Navigate to the directorry containing source code using:
 ```
 cd code
 ```